-They are still driven by their needs, wants, and impulses rather than logic and reason.
-Thus, it is crucial for you to guide them and encourage them to follow your basic instructions.
+Several of the toddler’s behaviors are driven by impulses, wants, and needs rather than logic and reasons.
+Therefore, it is essential to guide and encourage them to follow basic instructions.
+Read on to learn about reasons and tips for getting your toddler to listen to your instructions.

 Why Does A Two-Year-Old Not Listen?

-Although it is normal for toddlers to ignore your words, there could be other reasons for your two-year-old toddler not paying heed to your words.
+Although it is normal for toddlers to ignore your words, there could be other reasons for your two-year-old toddler not paying heed to your instructions.
 It could be because

 1. You are saying too much, too often.